 A candidate may be removed immediately from a field placement at any time during the semester if he or she displays any behavior that would normally result in the suspension of a teacher from his or her job.
-Likewise, there are several additional reasons a student teacher may be asked to leave their placement prior to completion.
-These include such things as, but not limited to:
+This might include (but is not limited to) attending the field placement while intoxicated or under the influence of illicit drugs or displaying extremely unprofessional behavior during the field experience.